AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/emails/configure-event-notifications-for-everyone-in-the-system.md

 ## Configure event notifications for all users

-You must enable notifications in the Setup area of Workfront before users can enable or disable them in their profiles.
+You must enable notifications in the Setup area of Workfront before users can enable or disable them in their individual profiles.

 >[!TIP]
 >